Compression Molding

 5VA | Burning stops within 60 seconds on a vertical part.
 No particle drips are observed.
 A burn-through hole is not present. |

-MIL-STD 1344A, Method.
-2005.1 is the established test method protocol for testing electrical connectors.
+The MIL-STD 1344A, Method 2005.1 outlines the standard procedure for testing electrical connectors.

-In this test, the parameters can vary, but for example the Device Technologies, Inc., Mil Spec grommet M22529/2 was subjected to 8 hours of longitudinal and 8 hours of perpendicular vibration and was able to withstand forces equivalent to rms G 41.7.
+For instance, the Mil Spec grommet M22529/2 from Device Technologies, Inc. was tested under this standard, enduring 8 hours of longitudinal and 8 hours of perpendicular vibration, withstanding forces equivalent to rms G 41.7.

 Molding is a manufacturing process that uses a mold - the latter being a solid container used to give shape to a piece of material.
 It is a forming process.
 The form is transferred from the mold to the material by...